FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

 ## Where to start?

-Use the folder that matches your app or download the corresponding zip bundle.
+Use the folder that matches your app or download the zip files below.
 If you are unsure, open your software, choose *File → Import* (or similar), and note the file extensions it expects.

 - `astro-gold/` – ready-to-import text tables for Astro Gold (tropical + Lahiri and Fagan/Bradley sidereal variants).
 - `solar-fire/` – the same layout packaged for Solar Fire.